sconnin/607DIC/README.md

 1. Load both data sets into QGIS as delimited text files (Layer>Add Layer>Text Delimited Layer), set the coordinate system to WGS84-EPSG4326.
 These will appear as individual "layers" on the map.

-2. Load the shorelines.shp shapefile (boundary for the 14 county area) into QGIS as a vector layer.
+2. Load the ANCA 14 Counties Shoreline Dissolved.shp shapefile (boundary for the 14 county area) into QGIS as a vector layer.
 Note that this file includes a number of extensions which should be included in your project folder.
+I've also included an additional shoreline shapefile.
+How is it different?
+What might happen if it is selected for Step 4?

 3. Not that a number of dirty_adk_data points lay outside the perimeter of the boundary.
 These data have coordinate/label errors.